joxad/zikobot/README.md

 # Current Version

-VERSION_NAME = 1.4.8
+VERSION_NAME = 2.0.0-alpha

 # How to Install

-You will need Java 8 and at least version 1.5.1 of AndroidStudio
+You will need Java 8 and at least version 3.0 of Android Studio

 In the file local.properties, you will need to add the location of your java 8 installation, in order to make retrolambda working